On the nonexistence of NLS breathers: Introduction

 \subsection{Acknowledgments}

 Authors wish to thank Claudio Mu\~noz and many members of the DIM-Univ.
 Chile for enlightening and constructive discussions about this work.
-We also thank Guillaume Ferriere (INRIA) for his helpful comments.
+We also thank Guillaume Ferriere (INRIA) for his helpful comments, and finally, we are indebted to the referees for their comments and suggestions that actually improved a previous version.